golanlevin/p5-single-line-font-resources/README.md

 *GridFont* is a grid-based system for designing simple symbols and fonts, designed by [Anders Hoff](https://inconvergent.net/) in 2019.
 It is mainly intended for plotter drawings, and uses a turtle-graphics-like method for defining stroke paths in the glyphs.
 This p5.js port is adapted from [his repo here](https://github.com/inconvergent/gridfont), with permission.

-Hoff provides two sample fonts: one ("original") which is exclusively composed of vertical, horizontal, and 45° angles; and another ("smooth") which has additional line segments, but is still poly-linear.
+Hoff provides two sample fonts: one ("original") which is almost exclusively composed of vertical, horizontal, and 45° angles; and another ("smooth") which has additional line segments, but is still poly-linear.
 Note that Hoff's demo fonts do not contain capital letters.

 * [Original Python code by Anders Hoff](https://github.com/inconvergent/gridfont)
 * [p5.js JavaScript port](hoff_gridfont/sketch.js) (in this repository)